On the first Hochschild cohomology group of a cluster-tilted algebra: The tame cluster-tilted algebras

-{\ralf Our objective in this section is to show that our main theorem \ref{31} can be used to compute the first Hochschild cohomology group of any tame cluster-tilted algebra.
-Because of \cite[Theorem A]{BMR}, the tame cluster-tilted algebras are just the cluster-tilted algebras of euclidean type, that is, the relation extensions of the tilted algebras of euclidean type.
-Since representation-finite tilted algebras are schurian and thus constrained, we can assume that we are dealing with relation extensions of representation-infinite tilted algebras of euclidean type. }
+Our objective in this section is to describe the tilted algebras $C$ that are associated to the tame cluster-tilted algebra $B$.
+Because of \cite[Theorem A]{BMR}, the tame representation-infinite cluster-tilted algebras are just the cluster-tilted algebras of euclidean type, that is, the relation-extensions of the tilted algebras of euclidean type.
+Our strategy will consist of reducing the proof to the case where $C$ is a constricted algebra.